jaimiecarlson/alexaPrint/README.md

 PennApps Fall 2017

 THINGS TO DO BEFORE PENNAPPS:
--Figure out how to upload a zip file to Alexa (DONE - note there cannot be a folder inside the folder - the objects must be directly inside a zip file)
+-Figure out how to upload a zip file to Alexa

 -Set up NodeJS on this computer (Windows side bc might be a lot of space required)